Free health insurance and medical care programs Arkansas.

-The conditions of each program will vary widely and many have restrictions in place.
+The conditions of each free program in Arkansas will vary widely and many have restrictions in place.
 For example, some of the medical care is offered for unsinrued children or teenagers.
 Certain resources may be focused on assisting seniors who live in Arkansas by providing home health care and other support.
 In almost all cases the patient or their family will need to meet certain low income guidelines and they can't have any existing health insurance for the condition.
-It is recommended to call to get additional information on what is offered and who can be assisted.

 Alternatives for Adults with Physical Disabilities provides community based and home services to seniors and other adults with physical restrictions or disabilities.
 The program will try to coordinate attendant care for families in Arkansas.
 Counseling support and case management is available too.
 Call 866-801-3435.